yuanchaiyc/Ling471/syllabus.md

 ## Disability Accommodations ##
 Your experience in this class is important.
 It is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with federal and state law.
 If you have already established accommodations with Disability Resources for Students (DRS), please activate your accommodations via myDRS so we can discuss how they will be implemented in this course.

 If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (conditions include but not limited to; mental health, attention-related, learning, vision, hearing, physical or health impacts), contact DRS directly to set up an Access Plan.
 DRS facilitates the interactive process that establishes reasonable accommodations.
-Contact DRS at (disability.uw.edu).
+Contact DRS at (www.disability.uw.edu).

+## Safety ##
+Call SafeCampus at 206-685-7233 anytime – no matter where you work or study – to anonymously discuss safety and well-being concerns for yourself or others.
+SafeCampus’s team of caring professionals will provide individualized support, while discussing short- and long-term solutions and connecting you with additional resources when requested.

 ## Religious Accommodations ##